 If you are chosen to attend, the Lignite Energy Council will provide lodging and some meals during the seminar as well as pay for your graduate credits.

-Dorm rooms are four person suites.
+Residence hall rooms are four person suites.
 This means two bedrooms (two to a room) that share a bathroom.
-Sheets, blankets, pillow, and pillowcase are provided in the rooms.
+(Single occupancy will be offered for 2021 ONLY) Sheets, blankets, pillow, and pillowcase are provided in the rooms.
 You will want to bring towels, soap and an alarm clock.
 If you would like to request a roommate (ie: friend, spouse) that is also attending the Seminar, include that name on your housing form emailed to you in MAY.

-Swensen Hall will be the primary dorm but we may need to use a few rooms in Lidstrom Hall.
+Gate City Hall will be the primary dorm but we may need to use a few rooms in Swensen Hall.
 Both are air-conditioned.

 TV jacks are available in the dorm rooms (TVs NOT provided) if you wish to bring a TV (be sure to bring your own cable cords along).
 The cable TV hookups are free.
 The lounge in your dorm also has cable TV.